makeplane/docs/src/pages/quick-start.md

 - Modules allow you to add documents and links within them, providing a convenient way to share resources with others within the module.

 Have questions?
-Ask the [Plane](https://discord.com/invite/29tPNhaV) Community.
+Ask the {% link href="https://discord.com/invite/29tPNhaV" target="_blank" %}Plane{% /link %} Community.

 ## Creating Pages